 Herbicides at potting Herbicides should be applied soon after potting.
 When potting plants into larger containers, before applying an herbicide, irrigate two or three times to settle the substrate (media).
 For best results, apply herbicides after recently potted crops have received about 1 inch of irrigation or precipitation.
-When using certain herbicides, wait 2 to 4 weeks before application when potting bareroot plants into containers (check labels for specific instructions).
+When using certain herbicides, wait for 2 to 4 weeks before application when potting bare-root plants into containers (check labels for specific instructions).

 If herbicides are applied immediately after potting, before settling, macropores in the substrate can allow herbicides to channel and make contact with plant roots, causing injury or stunting.
 If herbicides are withheld for too long after potting, weed seed may germinate.